 This lesson would work for Sunday School or Children’s Church.
 The introduction or story section could each be used alone as a children’s sermon.
 Estimated length, is 45-60 minutes.

-We’ve also created a Bible Sequence coloring page that goes along with this story.
+We’ve also created a coloring page that goes along with this story.
 Use it to help children understand and remember the events of this miracle.
 It would be a perfect add-on activity or could be helpful as a visual illustration.
 For younger children, we recommend the preschool Bible lesson on this passage.

 - Children will learn about Jesus’ power and the abundance he brings to our lives through exploration of the story of Jesus turning water to wine.